Ali-HkH/Ali-HkH/README.md

 ## Hi there👋 I'm Ali😃

-- A junior frontend Dev seeking for adventure and experience in coding👨‍💻
+- A junior frontend developer seeking for adventure and experience in coding👨‍💻

 - I’m currently coding with js and it's libraries like Reactjs and Nextjs👀

 - I'm super excited and always open to dive into web projects!🔥

-- SoftwareEng student at  Sari Azad Uni👨‍🎓
+- Bachelor of softwareEng at Sari IAU👨‍🎓

 - I also had a little taste of c++ and java😁